scm-manager/website/content/posts/2021-10-07-scm-manager-2-24-0/index.md

 Since SCM-Manager is mainly concerned with repository management, our target audience is mostly from the IT field.
 However, during the development of SCM-Manager we found that other fields like engineers, craftsmen, scientists and office workers also want to use this tool for their purposes and workflows.
-SCM-Manager is a heavily repository-focused tool, and we have no plans to change that.
+SCM-Manager is a repository-focused tool, and we have no plans to change that.
 However, since it is already possible to write plugins for almost anything without bloating the core of SCM-Manager, we would like to support other users besides developers and administrators.
 That's why we developed two new plugins that could make it easier for non-IT people to work with SCM-Manager.